AndresRubio/etl/README.md

 ```docker build -t next/web-app -f dockerfiles/Dockerfile . ```
 ```docker build -t next/web-app .```

+## With docker-compose
+From root folder
+- `docker-compose --profile ml -d --build --remove-orphans`
+- `docker-compose down -v`

 # Extra in beta
-This part tries to create an orchestrator based in k8s where you can deploy all the artifacts **not completed** Manual web-app installation on minikube cluster from local, not for prod!!!
+This section creates an orchestrator based in k8s where you can deploy all the artifacts **not completed** Manual web-app installation on minikube cluster from local, not for prod!!!

 Add local docker registry to be read by minikube